maniacs-oss/snackis/snabel.md

 ```

 ### Expressions
-Parentheses may be used to divide expressions into separate parts, each level starts with a fresh stack and the last value is pushed on the outer stack.
+Parentheses may be used to divide expressions into separate parts, each level starts with a fresh stack and the last value is pushed on the outer stack on exit.

 ```
 > (1 2 +) (2 2 *) +